crahen/vagrant/README.md

 # Vagrant

 ## Configure

-Run vagrant-bootstrap.sh and add your credentials to your personal Vagrantfile

 ### ~/.vagrant.d/Vagrantfile:

+Run vagrant-bootstrap.sh and add your credentials to your personal Vagrantfile.

 <pre>
 &#35; Amazon Credentials - used to provision AWS Cloud environments